Laurie S. Hower, Treasurer

 Call us at 717-436-7742 if you have any questions.

-Instead of coming into the Treasurer’s office, you can purchase dog licenses online with a valid debit or credit card.
+For your convenience you may purchase dog licenses online with a valid debit or credit card.
 Keep a record of your electronic receipt and watch your mail for the metal dog tags that will be sent to you from this office.
 An additional $2 fee is assessed for each dog license purchased online.

 Fishing licenses can be purchased online directly at the HuntFishPA shop or in the treasurers office.

 2024 Fishing Licenses are presently on sale.